molmod/molmod/doc/ref_basic.rst

 :mod:`molmod.molecules` -- Molecular systems
 --------------------------------------------

-Although the class :class:`Molecule` is singular, it is equally suitable for a cluster or complex with multiple molecules, or even a complete unit cell of a periodic system.
+Although the name of the class :class:`Molecule` is singular, it is equally suitable for a cluster or complex with multiple molecules, or even a complete unit cell of a periodic system.

 .. automodule:: molmod.molecules
    :members: